“But if thought corrupts language, language can also corrupt thought.” George Orwell, 1984

 “Could you just do this one thing for me.”

 None of them scream confidence, do they?
-Another interesting thing about the word just is it’s more likely to be used by women, who have a tendency to apologise more than men—or so studies suggest.
+Another interesting thing about the word just is that it’s used more by women.
+The theory is that women have a tendency to apologise more than men—or so studies suggest.

 When you’re talking or writing emails, see how often you use the word just.
 It will help you to remember to back up your statements or justifications with actual reasoning or evoke confidence in your actions.
 Let’s switch out those sentences from earlier and tweak them a little and see what you think:

 “How are you going with your part of the project?”

 “I went and checked on them 5 minutes ago.”